Mxnxl/twitterscrape/README.md

-script to scrape twitter thread/tweet ( via nitter )based on this file https://github.com/AlexMiller101/100DaysofCode-Challenge/blob/master/extra-problems/tweetscrape.py
+script to scrape twitter thread/tweet ( via nitter ) and save it as an markdown file. based on this file https://github.com/AlexMiller101/100DaysofCode-Challenge/blob/master/extra-problems/tweetscrape.py

 use : >python scrape.py twitterlink